Lockd/Lockd/README.md

 ### 👋 Heya, my name is Grigorii Pika
-I am a Software Engineer located in Izmir, Turkey
+I am a Software Engineer located in Munich, Germany
 Mainly working with React and TypeScript
 [Here](https://www.linkedin.com/in/grigorii-pika/) is my Linkedin, you can learn more about my skills and day job there